dovgarmr/garmr-archlinux/README.md

 + Generally secure
 + Customisable
 <br><br>
-## GO Arch Linux!<br>
+## Garmr Arch Linux!<br>
-$\color{green}{Gaming}$ and/or $\color{green}{Office}$ on Arch Linux with the help from a skilled Deaf man with long viking beard, Antero Wolf-Walker.
+Garmr Arch Linux with the help from a skilled Deaf man with long viking beard, Antero Wolf-Walker.
 Each hand flat "O" handshape, both indexes and pinkies extended that looks like wolf heads facing down and move them as if they were feet in the process of walking.
-WOOF, you just learned his sign name!
+You just learned his sign name, WOOF!
 <br>
 ![AWW in the Valleys](https://github.com/user-attachments/assets/0cbe1225-fd3e-4d86-850b-d1f48f8b1588)
 <br><br>